hackclub/hackclub/workshops/workshop_details.md

 **Thinking you lost all the work:**

-If somehow the JS Bin close before you are able to signup for JS Bin, you may think that you lost all of your work.
-However, if you just go back to the URL of the JS Bin you were working in, all your changes will be there.
+If somehow the JS Bin tab closes before you are able to sign up for JS Bin, you may think that you lost all of your work.
+However, if you go back to the URL of the JS Bin tab you were working in, your code will be there.

 [See a demo of this](img/jsbin_accidental_closing.gif).